TankerHQ/spec/concepts.md

 ### Secret Provisional Identity

 A [Secret Provisional Identity] represents the identity of a user that is not yet registered on Tanker.
 It is split into two halves that are stored on the *application server* and on *Tanker server*s.
+A provisional identity is attached to some authentication methods.
+For the moment, email and OpenID connect `IDToken`s are supported.
 Each half contains the name of the authentication method, a value (in case of email, the value is the email address), an encryption key pair and a signature key pair.

 ### Public Provisional Identity